wp-plugins/tinychat/readme.txt

 Tested up to: 3.0
 Stable tag: 1.0

 Tinychat plugin for Wordpress.
-This plugin adds webcam chat support to your wordpress blog / site.. easy klick install.
+This plugin adds webcam chat support to your wordpress blog / site.. easy click install.
 All you need to do is download, active and configure!

 == Description ==